ObsidianLabs/conflux-dapp-tutorial/README.md

 - The *mint* method can be used to issue additional tokens.
 - The *send* method can be used to transfer a certain amount of tokens to others , and the transfer information will be recorded in the event.
 - The *balanceOf* method can be used to query the token balance of a given address.
-- The *add_privilege* method can be used to add addresses to the sponsor whitelist.
+- The *addPrivilege* method can be used to add addresses to the sponsor whitelist.
-- The *remove_privilege* method is used to remove addresses from the sponsor whitelist.
+- The *removePrivilege* method is used to remove addresses from the sponsor whitelist.

 <p align="center">
   <img src="./screenshots/project_coin.png" width="800px">